Dackefejd/Decibel/readme.md

 Users will be able to discover upcoming shows, connect with others, and get personalized recommendations based on their music taste and location.

-> While the current focus is on Sweden, support for other countries may be added in the future if there's interest.
+> While the current focus is on Sweden, support for other countries may be added in the future

 ---